 - there is a simple typo in the requested artifact name

 - the developer has requested a snapshot with a version number that does not exist.

-In this case, since Artifactory does not find the requested artifact in a local repository, it continues to search through the remote repositories defined in the system.
-Artifactory will, in fact, search through all the remote repositories defined in your system before returning "Not found".
+In this case, since JFrog Container Registry does not find the requested artifact in a local repository, it continues to search through the remote repositories defined in the system.
+JFrog Container Registry will, in fact, search through all the remote repositories defined in your system before returning "Not found".

 This presents a security risk since any request made on a remote repository may be logged exposing all details of the query including the full artifact name which may include sensitive business information.

 Best practices using an excludes pattern for remote repositories to avoid security risks